 The 1990 Tyco Baja Bandit is a radio control car manufactured by Taiyo of Japan, and released onto the US, UK, and other markets globally in 1990.

-All Tyco Bandits, and similar chassis use a single Mabuchi RK370 motor, the largest in use, and the same as used in Typhoon and water craft.
+All Tyco Bandits, and similar chassis use a single Mabuchi RK370 motor, the second largest ever used by Tyco (only beaten by the huge 380 in the Super Fast Traxx), and the same as used in Typhoon and water craft.

 The Story of the Bandits